parsonsmatt/command-pattern/2-values-effects.md

 Let's talk about how we *use* methods and functions.
 Generally, we can talk about a function in terms of the inputs and outputs that it has.
-We can also talk about a function in terms of the values and effects that it has.
+We can also talk about a function in terms of the values and effects that it deals with.

 # Values